ralfbs/httrack/README.md

 ```
 This will create a copy of the google startpage in your working directory

-For a list of possible options see [HTTrack User Guide](https://www.httrack.com/html/fcguide.html)

 Environment Variables:
 ----------------------

+* HTTRACK_URI: URL of the site to mirror (e.g. https://example.com)
+* HTTRACK_OPTS: httrack options

+For a list of possible options see [HTTrack User Guide](https://www.httrack.com/html/fcguide.html)